 - ➤ David Chamberlain: David Chamberlain is currently a managing partner at Eaglepoint Advisors.
 He previously served as CEO of Stride Rite Corporation, Genesco and Shaklee Corporation and held senior management positions at Nabisco Brands and Quaker Oats. - ➤ Mark Drever: Mark Drever is currently CEO of Organic Girl and is a member of the board of directors of Musco Family Olive Company.
 He previously served as president of Fresh Express and was a member of the board of directors of Oberto Brands. - ➤ Neal D. Goldman: Neal Goldman is a partner at Eaglepoint Advisors.
 He previously served as chief legal and regulatory officer at Skype and chief administrative and legal officer at 3Com and Polaroid. - ➤ Adam Gray: Adam Gray is a managing partner and co-founder of Coliseum Capital Management and also serves on the board of Purple.
 He is on the board of directors at Pas Group Limited and previously held board positions at Blue Bird Corporation, DEI Holding and Benihana. - ➤ Michael Johnston: Michael Johnston is currently a partner at Eaglepoint Advisors and serves on the board of directors at Whirpool Corporation, Dover Corp. and Armstrong World Industries.
 He previously was CEO of Visteon Corporation and held leadership roles at Johnson Controls. - ➤ Joseph B. Megibow: Joseph Megibow has served as Chief Executive Officer of Purple since October 2018.
-He previously held senior management roles at Joyus, Inc., American Eagle Outfitters and Expedia. - ➤ Chris Shackelton: Chris Shackelton is the co-founder of Coliseum Capital Management and currently serves as a managing director.
-In addition, he serves as chairman of The Providence Services Corp.
-He previously served on the board of Bioscrip, Intersate Hotels, LHC Group and Advanced Emissions. - ➤ Jeffrey Weiss: Jeffrey Weiss is currently the CEO of Smart Financial and Loanmart, two Fortress Investment Group portfolio companies.
+He previously held senior management roles at Joyus, Inc., American Eagle Outfitters and Expedia. - ➤ Terry Pearce: Terry Pearce is a co-founder of Purple and served as its co-Director of Research & Development and Chairman of the Board.
+Prior to founding Purple, Mr. Pearce was a manager of various technology companies owned by him and his brother Tony Pearce, including EdiZONE, LLC, focused on developing advanced cushioning technology. - ➤ Jeffrey Weiss: Jeffrey Weiss is currently the CEO of Smart Financial and Loanmart, two Fortress Investment Group portfolio companies.
 He previously served as founder and CEO of Cloverdale Press and was the founding editor of Country Living Magazine.